 The power outlets are located underneath the student desks.

-The lapel microphone can be located in the charging port, next to the HDMI port.
+The lapel microphone is located in the charging port, next to the HDMI port on the speaker’s lectern.
 Always return the mic to the charging port when you are finished.

 Note the HDMI and USB port is located next to the microphone port.